ionic-team/capacitor-site/pages/docs/v3/plugins/enterprise.md

 ---
-title: Capacitor for Enterprises
+title: Capacitor for Enterprise
-description: Capacitor offers powerful native features and support for enterprises
+description: Capacitor offers powerful native features and support for enterprise
 ---

-# Capacitor for Enterprises
+# Capacitor for Enterprise

 Capacitor offers powerful native security, authentication, and data management solutions and plugins for mission-critical enterprise apps.